mikee47/IFS/readme.md

 Two additional IFS implementations are provided:

-** To be revised; with object stores the other systems become redundant.

-	* ISpiFlashFileSystem.
+	* SpiFlashFileSystem.
 A SPIFFS wrapper, using file metadata to support the extended attributes
-	* IHybridFileSystem.
+	* HybridFileSystem.
 Layers SPIFFS over FWFS, devised to allow deployment of a standard setup which can be modified in-situ and reverted to 'factory defaults' by just running a format.

 IFS has the following features: